-Every day people die of infections that do not respond to antibiotics
+Every day, people die of infections that do not respond to antibiotics.

-Unmet need in dermal and respiratory diseases
+An unmet need in dermal and respiratory diseases: